harisont/covid-19/words/words.md

 <!--Sure, don't hoard toilet paper – but if policymakers fear fear itself, they'll downplay real dangers to avoid "mass panic".
 Fear's not the problem, it's how we *channel* our fear.
 Fear gives us energy to deal with dangers now, and prepare for dangers later.-->

-Certo, non fare scorta di carta igienica (o di pasta - ma se i politici hanno paura della paura, minimizzeranno i veri pericoli per evitare il "panico di massa".
+Certo, non fare scorta di carta igienica (o di pasta *NdT*) - ma se i politici hanno paura della paura, minimizzeranno i veri pericoli per evitare il "panico di massa".

 <!--Honestly, we (Marcel, epidemiologist + Nicky, art/code) are worried.
 We bet you are, too!
 That's why we've channelled our fear into making these **playable simulations**, so that *you* can channel your fear into understanding:-->